cosmosio/nested-property/README.md

 Nested property
 =============

-Read or write an array or object's nested property via a string like 'my.nested.property'
+Read, write or test a data structure's nested property via a string like 'my.nested.property'.
+It works through arrays and objects.

 Installation
 ============